Mormonism and violence

-The history of the Latter Day Saint movement includes numerous instances of violence by and against adherents.
-Founded in 1830 by Joseph Smith, early Mormons faced significant persecution, including mob attacks, forced relocations, and the assassination of Smith and his brother in 1844.
-These conflicts often stemmed from religious tensions, political disputes, and fears about the growing influence of Mormon settlements.
+The history of the Latter Day Saint movement, founded in 1830 in upstate New York by Joseph Smith, includes numerous instances of violence.

-Early Mormons organized militias and occasionally engaged in violent confrontations.
-The Danites, a vigilante group briefly sanctioned by Mormon leaders, conducted armed raids in Missouri during the 1838 Mormon War.
-In the western United States, Mormon settlers were involved in prolonged conflicts with Native American tribes, including the Walker War and the Black Hawk War—where episodes such as the Battle Creek Massacre and the Circleville Massacre occurred.
-Most controversially, the Mountain Meadows Massacre of 1857, in which a Mormon militia and allied Paiute Indians killed over 100 emigrants from the Baker–Fancher wagon train, occurred during heightened tensions surrounding the Utah War.
+Early Mormons faced significant persecution and mob violence.
+Forced expulsions from Missouri in the 1830s left thousands destitute, and further expulsions from Illinois followed the assassination of Joseph Smith and his brother by a mob in 1844, while both were in state custody.
+In response, early Mormons organized militias and occasionally engaged in violent confrontations; the Danites, a vigilante group briefly sanctioned by Mormon leaders, conducted armed raids in Missouri during the 1838 Mormon War.

-Doctrinal teachings related to justice and punishment, such as the concept of "blood atonement" and the "oath of vengeance", have been object of controversy.
-Although these ideas have been rejected by mainstream Mormonism, they have persisted among certain Mormon fundamentalist groups.
-In modern times, some of these groups have been linked to incidents of violence and extremist rhetoric.
+In the western United States, Mormon settlers were involved in prolonged conflicts with Native American tribes, including the Walker War and the Black Hawk War, where episodes such as the Battle Creek Massacre and the Circleville Massacre occurred.
+The Mountain Meadows Massacre of 1857, in which a Mormon militia and allied Paiute Indians killed over 100 emigrants from the Baker–Fancher wagon train, occurred during the Utah War.